facelessuser/coloraide-extras/docs/src/markdown/interpolate/spectral.md

 3. During decomposition of colors, we constrain concentrations to be between 0 and 1.
 Concentrations are always relative to the colors they are mixing with, so you can't have 200% of red of 100% as what this really represents is 2 parts red and 1 part blue, which equates to 0.6666666666666666% and 0.3333333333333333% of blue.
-You can never mix more than 100% of a given wavelength.
+You can never mix more than 100% of a given wavelength as it would create unrealistic reflectance curves that would break when performing the Kubelka-Munk mix.
 Spectral.js only constrains the lower end.

     Additionally, we constrain composite reflectance curves to be between a very small value and 1 as the Kubelka-Munk functions expect reflectance to not be zero and not exceed 1.
 The Kubelka-Munk mixing function does not handle